CartoDB/carto-selfhosted-helm/customizations/README.md

     openssl x509 -noout -modulus -in carto.example.new.crt | openssl md5
     openssl rsa -noout -modulus -in carto.example.key | openssl md5
     ```
+     **NOTE**: If both `modulus md5` does not match (the output of both commands should be exactly the same), the certificate that you have updated won't be valid.
+From here, you need to iterate with the certificate update operation (previous step), until both `modulus md5` match.

   - Create your new certificate in a kubernetes tls secret